oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-FreeXL is an open source library to extract valid data from within an Excel (.xls) spreadsheet.
+FreeXL is an open source library to extract valid data from within anExcel (.xls) spreadsheet.

 **More Information**